 You can only import one seed phrase, but from that one you can create sub accounts.
 Each account is its own wallet and independent from each other.
 There is no reference to the other account on the blockchain, which gives Nami some kind of privacy and anonymity, when distributing funds accross multiple accounts.
 With each account you can delegate to different pools.

 Yes, you can delegate your ADA to pools.
-External staking interfaces can be built on websites, where Nami Wallet can be connected to.
-Inside the wallet itself there is the option to delegate to Berry Pool.
-If you enjoy using Nami Wallet, consider delegating to Berry.
+External staking interfaces can be built on websites, where Nami can be connected to.
+Inside the wallet itself there is the option to delegate to Berry.
+If you enjoy using Nami, consider delegating to Berry.
 It helps us a lot to keep up the development.

 Transactions on Cardano are normally validated in phase 1, which means before they even get onto the network they are completely verified.
 If something is off, such as inadequate fees or an insufficient balance, the transaction is directly rejected without incurring costs.